Doug-MacDowell/antenna-calculator/README.md

 ## Usage

-Very simple - when prompted, just enter the frequency in Mhz, using decimal notation.
+Very simple - when prompted, just enter the frequency in MHz, using decimal notation.
 The result will be the optimum antenna length for your frequency, expressed in feet.

-The program currently only accepts frequencies between 1.8 Mhz and 30 Mhz, which covers most of the high-frequency portion of the radio spectrum.
+The program currently only accepts frequencies between 1.8 MHz and 30 MHz, which covers most of the high-frequency portion of the radio spectrum.
 Future enhancements are in the works to expand the covered frequency range to include the VHF band.

 Source:  *The ARRL Handbook for Radio Communications, 84th Edition*, [American Radio Relay League](http://www.arrl.org), 2007